xyl0o/cs_proj_microprocessor/README.md

 ## Project setup

 All stuff related VHDL resides in the `vhdl/` directory.
 In there every entity has its own directory (`alu/` for example).
 Every entity should be self contained and be testable independantly.
 Only the cpu entity shall cross reference other entities.
+Every entity shall contain a `Makefile` to build it and run tests against it.

 ## Build
  * [Managing VHDL Models with Makefiles](www.pldworld.com/_hdl/1/resources/QUALIS/library/mb004.pdf)